-We believe that our existing cash resources and Term Loan facility together with revenue will be sufficient to meet our forecasted requirements for operating liquidity, capital expenditures and debt services for at least the next three years.
-If these sources are insufficient to satisfy our liquidity requirements, however, we may seek to sell additional equity or enter into an additional loan agreement.
+We believe that our existing cash resources and Loan Agreement for Term Loans together with revenue will be sufficient to meet our forecasted requirements for operating liquidity, capital expenditures and debt services for at least the next three years.
+If these sources are insufficient to satisfy our liquidity requirements or provide funding to execute or accelerate our growth strategies, however, we may seek to sell additional equity or enter into an additional loan agreement.
 If we were to raise additional funds by issuing equity securities, our stockholders would experience dilution.
 Additional debt financing, if available, may involve covenants further restricting our operations or our ability to incur additional debt.
 Any such debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.